cold-storage-warehouse

 With proper selection and use of the right type of container and refrigeration method, it is possible to ensure that a shipment will remain within a temperature range for an extended period of time.

-Cold chain technologies that provide a temperature-controlled environment during transport involve:
+Cold supply chain solutions that provide a temperature-controlled environment during transport involve:

 Gel Packs